Franco-skripsie/Development-of-a-Stereoscopic-Camera-System-for-3D-Deformation-Analysis/README.md

 ## License

-This project is part of academic research.
-Please contact the repository owner for licensing information.
+This project is licensed under the MIT License.
+See the (`LICENSE.md`) file for details.

 ## Acknowledgments